-9Both the stative nature of the eventuality denoted by example (29) and the inference that comparison is cardinality-based are related to the fact that the base of outbadge is an object noun.
-I will remark on the nature of this discrepancy between base semantics and derivative semantics in section 4.3.
+&lt;sup>12Both the stative nature of the eventuality denoted by example (31) and the inference that comparison is cardinality-based are related to the fact that the base of outbadge is an object noun.
+I will remark on the nature of this discrepancy between base semantics and derivative semantics in Sect.
+4.3.

-- (30) a. cardinality scale \wedge property scale $\longrightarrow \bot$ - b. property scale \longrightarrow CARDINALITY $\longrightarrow \bot$ - c. cardinality scale \longrightarrow DEGREE $\longrightarrow \bot$
+- (32) a. cardinality scale $\land$ property scale $\longrightarrow \bot$ - b. property scale $\rightarrow$ CARDINALITY $\rightarrow \bot$ - c. cardinality scale $\longrightarrow$ DEGREE $\longrightarrow \bot$

-The frame in Figure 8 models the semantics of (29) as a comparison between the numbers, i.e. cardinalities, of entities encoded by the THEME arguments of two stative eventualities in CAUSE and CORRELATE, respectively.
-Accordingly, these two sub-events are both typed possession_state, their participants are POSSESSORS, and the comparator accesses the cardinality values α and β that measure out the respective eventualities.
-Structurally as well as with respect to further types, the rest of the frame corresponds to those presented in Figures 6 and 7.
+The frame in Fig. 10 models the semantics of (31) as a comparison between the numbers, i.e. cardinalities, of entities encoded by the THEME arguments of two stative eventualities in CAUSE and CORRELATE, respectively.
+Accordingly, these two subevents are both typed possession\state, their participants are POSSESSORS, and the comparator accesses the cardinality values $\alpha$ and $\beta$ that measure out the respective eventualities.
+Structurally as well as with respect to further types, the rest of the frame corresponds to those presented in Figs. 8 and 9.

 The final loci of variable semantic structure in out-formations concern the very elements that are being compared, the prominence of comparison, and the kind of result state.
-Consider the example in (31).
+Consider the example in (33).

-(31) Whatever you do to stay active this summer, make sure to stay hydrated and to properly fuel with healthy meals pre and post-burn.
+(33) Whatever you do to stay active this summer, make sure to stay hydrated and to properly fuel with healthy meals pre and post-burn.
 And remember, you can never outrun a crappy diet! (iWeb)